nystudio107/generator-craftplugin/README.md

 ## Changelog

+### 1.1.1 -- 2016.01.11

+* We now create per-FieldType and per-Widget CSS/JS/Twig templates, named appropriately
+* Cleaned up the Widget.php template
+* We now create Body and Settings Twig template for Widgets
+* Made the naming of certain templates more consistent
+* Updated README.md

 ### 1.1.0 -- 2016.01.09

 * In preparation for Craft 3.0, added support for multiple API targets for the plugin scaffolding